miralomaadam/cs244-linux-5.19.10/Documentation/accounting/delay-accounting.rst

 for a description of the fields pertaining to delay accounting.
-It will generally be in the form of counters returning the cumulative delay seen for cpu, sync block I/O, swapin, memory reclaim, thrash page cache, direct compact, write-protect copy, IRQ/SOFTIRQ etc.
+It will generally be in the form of counters returning the cumulative delay seen for cpu, sync block I/O, swapin, memory reclaim, thrash page cache, direct compact, write-protect copy etc.

 Taking the difference of two successive readings of a given counter (say cpu_delay_total) for a task will give the delay